CurbShifter/BurstCoupon/README.md

 ![BurstCoupon](https://github.com/CurbShifter/BurstCoupon/blob/master/Source/img/burst-coupon.png)

-*[DRAFT - WORK IN PROGRESS]*
+*[DRAFT]*

 Concept
 -
-The Burstcoin API allows you to first create and then sign a transaction locally, which keeps your password safe.
-Usually after signing you would broadcast the transaction to enter it into the memory pool of the nodes, so it can be included on the blockchain.
+With the Burstcoin API you can first create and then sign a transaction locally, which keeps your password safe.
+Then usually after signing you would broadcast the transaction immediately to enter it into the public memory pool of the nodes, so it can be included on the blockchain.

-This coupon model delays the transaction broadcasting by encrypting the signed transaction bytes with a password.
+This coupon model delays the transaction broadcast by encrypting the signed transaction bytes with a password.
 The recipient of the coupon will need the arbitrary chosen password to broadcast the transaction that is within it.
+The transaction now has a controllable lock that can be handled by a another person.

 Coupons expire
 -
-A coupon will always expire and becomes invalid.
+Any coupon will expire and loses its proposed value.
 Which means the coupon creator can leverage the transaction through the password and the transaction deadline.
 The current maximum accepted deadline for a transaction is 24 hours.
-Which means the coupon can only be created and be valid for max 1440 minutes.
+Which means the coupon can only be valid for max 1440 minutes from the moment it is created.
+Coupon deadlines any lower than 30 minutes would not be sensible considering network traffic and timely inclusion in a block.

-When the coupon expires without a claim, then no funds are affected it's like the transaction never existed.
+When the coupon expires without a claim/broadcast, no funds are affected.
+It's like the transaction never existed.
+No double spending is possible either.
+The memory pool would be aware of the signature and will return the existing transaction reference.

 Usage
 -
-To create a coupon you need the dApp.
+To create a coupon you need the dApp binary.
 Build it from source or [download it here](https://github.com/CurbShifter/BurstCoupon/releases "download").
 Open the zip or dmg package and copy the dApp to a location of your choice.
 And double click to run it.

 Select or enter the wallet server address in top of the interface.